 Federal regulations and the Department of Health require CNAs to complete at least 75 hours of state-approved training which should include both class lectures and hands-on training.
 59 of these hours are expected to be spent in a classroom/lab setting gaining theoretical knowledge, followed by at least 16 hours of hands-on supervised clinical training.
 Once the training course is complete graduates may sit the state certification exam to be included in the state’s registry.

-Several nursing homes in Nebraska might be an affordable option for CNA training as they may offer free training which includes free tuition, equipment (and even a stipend in some homes).
+Several nursing homes in Nebraska might be an affordable option for CNA training as they may offer employer sponsored training which includes tuition, equipment (and even a stipend in some homes).
 This option also comes with the benefit of potential immediate employment after the Nurse Aid is certified.
 The only con is the long waiting lists between the courses.

 If you would rather avoid the waiting lists and can afford to pay for your training you can seek a program in a college or a private institution.
 The cost for that is around $550 plus the fees for certification, equipment, and textbooks.